Home / packaging / how to make custom packaging

 Test your Packaging

 After finalizing the prototype, the packaging undergoes thorough testing, including durability checks, print quality assessments, and functionality evaluations.
-This step ensures that the packaging can withstand real-world conditions such as shipping, handling, and storage.
+This step confirms that the packaging can withstand real-world conditions such as shipping, handling, and storage.

 The image given below demonstrates the process of testing a packaging prototype through durability checks, print quality assessments, and functionality evaluations.